 Specific Actions to Cope with Cravings

-- Be prepared to distract yourself so that you aren’t focused on the craving.
-Distractions may include cleaning, exercising, meditation, or anything else that will take your mind off the craving.
+- Preparing to distract yourself so that you aren’t focused on the craving.
+Healthy distractions may include cleaning, exercising, meditation, or anything else that will take your mind off the craving.
 While it feels interminable, cravings will eventually pass.

-- Keep a record of the successful ways you’ve coped with past cravings, and referring to this often.
+- Keeping a record of the successful ways you’ve coped with past cravings, and referring to this often.

 Specific Thoughts to Cope with Cravings

-- Remember how bleak things seemed when you were using drugs or alcohol.
+- Remembering how bleak things seemed when you were using drugs.

-- Remind yourself that your cravings are a normal part of recovery, and you do not have to give into them.
+- Reminding yourself that your cravings are a normal part of recovery and that you do not have to give into them.

-- Be positive.
-Encourage yourself by remembering your successes each time the cravings become intense.
+- Being positive.
+Encourage yourself by remembering your successes each time your cravings become intense.

 Coping with Relapse

-It helps to remind yourself that no matter how stressful things get, or how bad your life may seem, the benefits of abstaining from using drugs or alcohol outweigh the short-term relief you might gain from using again.
+It helps to remind yourself that no matter how stressful things get, or how bad your life may seem, the benefits of abstaining from using drugs outweigh the short-term relief you might gain from using again.
 Recovery is a long-term process, and the cravings, risk of relapse, and uncertainty will fade with time.
-Relapse prevention planning means finding new ways to deal with life and the situations it brings.
+Relapse-prevention planning means finding new ways to deal with life and all that it brings.